-Stardew Valley co-op is easier than ever now that the farming simulation has online and split-screen multiplayer.
+Stardew Valley co-op makes multiplayer easier than ever now that the farming simulation has online and split-screen options to play with friends.
 You can mix and match how you and your friends collaborate on your farm with options for splitting resources and controlling how your game operates while multiple farmers are present.
 Stardew Valley co-op works around your playstyle.

 Co-op farming relies on the Cabin farm building that you can buy from Robin.
-You must have cabins on your farm for each friend (up to 3).
+The host must have cabins on their farm for each friend (up to 3).
 Luckily, each cabin is cheap to build in an existing singleplayer save.
-You can begin a new multiplayer farm with cabins already pre-built.
+You can also begin a new multiplayer farm with cabins already pre-built.

-Saves are stored on the host player’s machine, meaning others can't keep playing after the host leaves the game.
+Saves are stored on the host player’s machine, meaning others can't keep playing after the host leaves the game though.
 We'll start off with the quickest and easiest way to play Stardew Valley multiplayer with your friends and also share some tips on how to be most effective as a farming team.

-Stardew Valley co-op: How to start a multiplayer farm
+How to start a multiplayer farm in Stardew Valley co-op